 See if you can answer these questions.
 If not, go back into the chapter and find the information.

 1) How does water dissolve something?
 (What do the water molecules do?)

-2) Fat is not a polar molecule.
-Would it dissolve in water?
-3) To encourage carbon dioxide to dissolve into water, should the water be hot or cold?
-4) In carbon dioxide, which element gets the electrons more of the time-oxygen or carbon?
-5) When molecules begin to move faster, does their temperature go up or down?
-6) Which senses flavor, the tongue or the nose?
+- 2) Fat is not a polar molecule.
+Would it dissolve in water? - 3) To encourage carbon dioxide to dissolve into water, should the water be hot or cold? - 4) In carbon dioxide, which element gets the electrons more of the time-oxygen or carbon? - 5) When molecules begin to move faster, does their temperature go up or down? - 6) Which senses flavor, the tongue or the nose?

 7) Is benzoic acid harmful to humans?
 To microorganisms?
-Why is the FDA conce rned about benzoic acid?
-8) Which do consumers get more upset about-preservatives in their food, or micr 9) Why do food companies put phosphoric acid into cola drink? roorganisms in their food?
-10) Another name for a hydrogen ion is a DONT' FORGET about 11) When a water molecule breaks apart, what is the OH part called? the supplemental videos for this chapter on the 12) If a substance has too many protons, is it an acid or a base?
-"Dissect Your Dinner" playlist at YouTube.com/ TheBasementWorkshop 13) Is baking soda acidic or basic?
-14) What is the other word that means "basic"?
-15) What number is neutral on the pH scale?
-16) When an acid and a base combine, they produce and a (page 22) 17) What happens when milk is pasteurized?
-18) What happens when milk is homogenized?
-19) The most abundant protein in milk is called The strands form a clump called a m 20) What kind of enzymes takes apart proteins?
-21) How many amino acids are there?
-22) Which part is the "amine" end of an amino acid- the NH 2 end or the COOH end?
-23) Lactose is made of what two simple sugars?
-24) Two-ring sugars are called disaccharides.
-Can you name another one, besides lactose?

-25) The Tyndall effect is used to tell the difference between a and a .
+Why is the FDA concerned about benzoic acid?

+- 8) Which do consumers get more upset about-preservatives in their food, or microorganisms in their food? - 9) Why do food companies put phosphoric acid into cola drink? - 10) Another name for a hydrogen ion is a . - 11) When a water molecule breaks apart, what is the OH part called? - 12) If a substance has too many protons, is it an acid or a base? - 13) Is baking soda acidic or basic? - 14) What is the other word that means "basic"? - 15) What number is neutral on the pH scale? - 16) When an acid and a base combine, they produce and a . (page 22) - 17) What happens when milk is pasteurized? - 18) What happens when milk is homogenized? - 19) The most abundant protein in milk is called .
+The strands form a clump called a m - 20) What kind of enzymes takes apart proteins? - 21) How many amino acids are there? - 22) Which part is the "amine" end of an amino acid- the NH2 end or the COOH end? - 23) Lactose is made of what two simple sugars? - 24) Two-ring sugars are called disaccharides.
+Can you name another one, besides lactose? - 25) The Tyndall effect used to tell the difference between a and a .
 (Milk is which?)